 Stage 1: Physical Self-Assessment (Weeks 1-2).
 Replace verbal or written self-assessment with physical alternatives.
 Use positioning (stand at the back if confident, front if unsure), object placement (place a counter on a 1-5 scale printed on your desk), or gesture (hold up fingers to show understanding level).
 The goal is to establish the habit of externalising metacognitive judgements through the body.

 Stage 2: Manipulative Monitoring (Weeks 3-4).
-Introduce physical objects that represent learning progress.
-Give each learner a set of coloured counters: green for concepts mastered, amber for partially understood, red for not yet learned.
-After each lesson segment, learners update their counter arrangement on a personal tracking board.
-This creates a persistent, physical record of metacognitive monitoring that the learner and teacher can review together.
+Introduce physical objects that show learning progress.
+Give each learner coloured counters: green for concepts mastered, amber for partly understood, and red for not yet learned.
+After each lesson segment, learners update the counters on their own tracking board.
+This creates a lasting physical record of metacognitive monitoring that the learner and teacher can review together.

 Stage 3: Enacted Regulation (Weeks 5 onwards).
 Move from monitoring to regulation.
 When a learner identifies a red counter (not yet learned), they physically select a strategy card from a set of options: "Ask a peer," "Re-read the text," "Draw a diagram," "Use a manipulative."
 The physical act of selecting the strategy card bridges the gap between knowing that something is difficult and deciding what to do about it.
 This is metacognitive regulation made tangible.